About

 Time Dust (2016)

 Dust does not help us to remember, it reminds us that we have already forgotten.
-The choreographic solo performance TIME DUST investigates the temporality of ruins and decay on the basis of dust.
+The choreography TIME DUST investigates the temporality of ruins and decay on the basis of dust.
 The dance of dust and mirror-fragments takes us into the fragile world of remnants and disturbs the dust which has settled on the memory of war and trauma.
-In search of a future, present and past are burst in the haunting sound space.
-The disturbing excess of dust cannot be grasped and destruction and decay will eventually gain the upper hand.
+In search of a future, present and past are burst in a haunting sound space.
+The disturbing excess of dust cannot be grasped - destruction and decay will eventually gain the upper hand.

-May/June 2016 - First research development residency and work-in-progress performance at the Street Arts Festival in Mostar & in collaboration with Kollektiv Kreativna & CRVENA in Sarajevo, funded by ASI Reisen & the Austrian Chancellory.
+Presented at the Street Arts Festival in Mostar (BA) & in collaboration with Kollektiv Kreativna & CRVENA in Sarajevo (BA), funded by ASI Reisen & the Austrian Chancellory and revived at diemonopol in Innsbruck (AT), funded by the City Council Innsbruck & Tyrolian Culture Fund.

 A Home for Nessie